ossrs/srs-docs/src/pages/faq-srs-stack.md

 * [Supported Platforms](#support-platform): Supported platforms, supported images, want to use the server or command line installation directly, or aaPanel installation.
 * [How to Push Multiple Streams](#multiple-streams): Want to push multiple streams, want to change the default stream name and stream address.
 * [How to Run Multiple Instances](#multiple-instances): The machine has a lot of CPU, how can we support more platform forwarding, or more streams and recording, etc.
-* [Insufficient Bandwidth, Acquire Additional Bandwidth](#bandwidth): Insufficient bandwidth, want to increase bandwidth, use SRS Stack in CVM.
 * [How to Set up Free HTTPS](#https): How to apply for a free HTTPS certificate, how to apply for certificates for multiple domain names.
 * [How to Use Server File for Virtual Live Events](#virtual-live-server-file): How to upload file to server and use it in virtual live events.
 * [How to Modify the Push Authentication Key](#update-publish-secret): Update the push authentication key, replace the push key.
 * [How to Disable Push Authentication](#no-publish-auth): Don't want push authentication, the device does not support special characters.
-* [How to Record to Local Disk](#record): How to record to the local disk of SRS Stack.
 * [How to Change the Recording Directory](#update-dvr-directory): How to modify the recording directory to another disk directory.
 * [Recording Doesn't Stop When the Stream is Stopped](#dvr-continue-when-unpublish): Why the recording doesn't stop immediately when the stream is stopped, but instead waits for a certain period before stopping.
 * [How to Quickly Generate a Recorded File](#dvr-fastly-generate): After stopping the stream, how to rapidly create a recorded file.
 * [How to Record to S3 Cloud Storage](#dvr-s3-cloud-storage): Record to AWS, Azure, DigitalOcean Space, and other S3-compatible storage options.
 * [How to Record a Specific Stream](#dvr-specific-streams): How to record according to specific rules, how to record a particular stream.
 * [Unavailable After Installation](#unavailable): Error prompt after installation, or Redis not ready.
-* [Difference Between SRS Re-streaming and OBS Re-streaming](#restream-vs-obs): The difference between SRS multi-platform re-streaming and OBS re-streaming plugin.
+* [Difference Between SRS Restream and OBS Restream](#restream-vs-obs): The difference between SRS multi-platform re-streaming and OBS re-streaming plugin.
 * [How SRS Re-streams to Custom Platforms](#restream-custom): How SRS multi-platform re-streaming pushes to custom live platforms.
 * [How to Replace FFmpeg](#use-custom-ffmpeg): How to replace the FFmpeg in SRS Stack with a custom version.
 * [aaPanel Installation of SRS is Very Slow](#install-speedup): Overseas aaPanel installation is very slow, access to Alibaba Cloud image is too slow.